-While Monday is a very light economic data day, Tuesday picks up markedly with Chinese and US inflation data, Australian and Japanese sentiment indicators and last but by no means least, monthly OECD Composite Leading Indicators... which they have explained are presently more contemporary than 'leading'.
-Wednesday kicks off with the RBNZ rate decision and press conference followed by quite a bit of UK data and Euro-zone Industrial Production, culminating with Fed Chair Powell's speech on 'Current Economic Issues'.
+While Monday was a very light economic data day, Tuesday picked up markedly with Chinese and US inflation data, Australian and Japanese sentiment indicators and last but by no means least, monthly OECD Composite Leading Indicators... all of which were still predictably weak.

+Wednesday's RBNZ rate decision and press conference held no surprises, and was followed by quite a bit of also very weak UK data and Euro-zone Industrial Production, culminating with Fed Chair Powell's speech on 'Current Economic Issues' that was a very dismal affair calling for more fiscal action to avoid heavy permanent US job losses.

-Thursday is another robust day on Australian Employment, a lot of Euro-zone data and US Weekly Jobless Claims, leading to the Bank of Canada Financial System Review followed by its associated press conference.
-Friday sees important Chinese data followed by an NBS press conference, much more Euro-zone and US economic data along with the Bank of Canada Senior Loan Officer Survey.
+Thursday was another robust day with also still dismal Australian Employment, a lot of very weak Euro-zone inflation data and those still dire US Weekly Jobless Claims.
+Today has seen important weak Chinese data followed by an NBS press conference, and all of the other weak European and US data explored above.

+Canada Senior Loan Officer Survey.